-Psychological constructions seek to organize imagery.
-Psychologies based on the domain of actual life include both a general psychology and a restricted psychology.
+Psychological constructions seek to organize imagery connected to actual life.
+Psychologies based on the domain of actual life include both a general psychology and restricted psychologies.

-The restricted psychology aims to work with technical VE device constructions and VE concepts.
+Restricted psychologies aims to work with technical VE device constructions and VE concepts.
 In other words, specific constructions target specific activities of persons where psychological models fit VE device designs.
-Such activities are made up of repetitive movements and practiced repertoires of movements and courses of movement.
-By selecting and modifying repetitive and familiar courses of action in actual life, a person reaches goals, follows mental forms and exercises freedom.
-Targeted activities include sports competitions, musical performances, driving automobiles, parlor games, technologies and institutional decisions.
+Such activities are based on a "kit of parts" of specific repetitive movements and practiced repertoires of movements and courses of movements.
+By selecting movements from the kit and putting movements into practiced flowing patterns, a person follows mental forms, reaches goals and exercises freedom.
+Targeted activities might include certain sports contests, musical performances, parlor games, technologies and institutional decisions.

-A general psychology of actual life is founded on actual muscular movements of persons in ordinary activities of life, e.g., eating, cooking, chores, hygiene, sleep, travel, markets, exercise, consumer technology.
+A general psychology of actual life is founded on actual muscular movements of persons in ordinary activities of life, e.g., eating, cooking, home-making, hygiene, sleep, travel, markets, socializing, exercise, consumer technology.
 Of special importance are whole-body movements and large-scale movements involving multiple spinal regions, e.g., scratching the left ankle with the right hand.
-Quick, impulsive and precise whole-body movements of birds and squirrels resemble those of children and provide exemplars of exercises of freedom in actual life.
+Spontaneous, impulsive and precise whole-body movements of birds and squirrels resemble those of children and provide exemplars of exercises of freedom in actual life.

 Overall psychological guidance is provided by Jean Piaget (1896-1980), who described a practical intelligence, "an intelligence before language," that arises from and then controls sensory-motor coordination of actions.
+A course of development is seen in which such sensory-motor coordination begins during infancy in reflexive actions and then develops in forms of practical intelligence during the first months and years of life before progressive reconstruction into mental forms that lead to operations in detached time .
+Viewing the initial stages of such development, Piaget and his close colleague Bärbel Inhelder (1913 - 1997) wrote (emphases added):